nang-dev/hover-paywalls-browser-extension/README.md

 ![Hover](slideshow/hover_logo.png)

-### An open-sourced extension that automatically blocks all ads and bypasses paywalls.
+### An open-sourced extension that allows you to access important, blocked information.

 # Features